beyondsanity/ngx-freshchat/README.md

 ```

 For more info please refer to the [official documentation](https://developers.freshchat.com/).
-The library tries to mimic all their properties and method names, but I make the methods respond with observables in order to allow checking the status of your requests.
+The library tries to mimic all their properties and method names, but I made the methods respond with observables in order to allow checking the status of your requests.

 NB: The methods from the "user" object are mapped directly in the service. (i.e. window.fcWidget.user.setProperties() from the js is mapped as this.chat.setUserProperties())

+Contributions are welcome.